-Birt-Hogg-Dubé Syndrome (BHD) is an autosomal dominant disorder caused by a mutation in a gene called Folliculin.
-Folliculin is thought to be a tumour suppressor gene meaning it regulates cell growth and proliferation.
-When mutated it loses this function.
+- Birt-Hogg-Dubé syndrome (BHD) is an autosomal dominant disorder caused by a mutation in a gene called Folliculin.
 Currently 600 families are known to carry the mutation although its prevalence is expected to be far greater.

-Since it was founded in 2007, the Myrovlytis Trust has funded research into BHD syndrome, established the BHD Foundation and hosted an annual symposium for researchers, clinicians and patients.
+Since it was founded in 2007, the Myrovlytis Trust has funded research into BHD, established the BHD Foundation and hosted an annual symposium for researchers, clinicians and patients.
 You can download a timeline of our progress here.